 Cala and Casey handled this profound transition with courage, trust, and faith.
 In fact, Cala navigated these changes with exceptional grace.
 Cala has a calm curiosity and a joie de vivre that is very touching; she loves to answer the front door and invite new people to come in and admire her.
 Her foster mom describes her in this way: “She is the dearest, sweetest thing.”

 Cala is a quiet dog, and fairly low key.
 Her favorite things are to snuggle on one’s lap or lie next to her human, and to get a belly rub.
 She loves to go on a walk and will almost step into her harness.
 She does not pull on her leash and walks along happily and willingly with a lively, prancing gait.
 She enjoys riding in the car, and stands on her little back legs to look out the window.
 She has been brushing up on her house training skills, and her foster mom reports that her occasional laxity in the house training department was likely the result of the weeks leading up to her surrender into rescue, when her routines were so changed and unpredictable.
 Her foster mom reports that Cala is entirely predictable as to when she needs to go out - and just needs someone who will pay attention to her and be diligent and consistent.
+She is good with puppy pads also.

 Cala had some health needs when she came to Hedgesville Hounds - and these have been completely addressed.
 Cala needed a full dental cleaning that also involved extractions of a few of her teeth.
 Otherwise a cutting back of very long nails, and the opportunity for turnout in a fenced yard along with walks have done the job, and Cala is a healthy, cheerful, responsive and alert dog.
 She has trimmed down and revealed a lovely, sturdy figure; she is taller and longer than a typical chihuahua, with beautifully expressive brown eyes and very direct and open eye contact.

-We do know that Cala will bring a devout and caring nature to a an adoptive home, and a brave and loving heart.
+Cala will bring a devout and caring nature to a an adoptive home, and a brave and loving heart.

 We are recommending Cala (and Casey) for an adult home or a home with older children (10 years of age or older).
 Cala has done well with the two existing dogs in her foster home - one quite large and one quite small - but she was quite rattled by meeting foster kittens.
 We do not know how she would do with a fully grown cat.